Loan Calculator

 Understanding Loan Payments

-Personal loans, auto loans, and student loans all use the same amortization formula as mortgages: Monthly Payment = P × [r(1+r)^n] / [(1+r)^n − 1].
-What makes loan math important is understanding how dramatically interest rate and term length affect total cost.
+Personal loans, auto loans, and student loans all use the same amortization formula as mortgages: Monthly Payment = P ร [r(1+r)^n] / [(1+r)^n โ 1].
+What makes loan math worth understanding is how much interest rate and term length swing the total cost.
 A $20,000 auto loan at 5% for 5 years costs $2,645 in total interest.
-Extending to 7 years drops the payment but increases total interest to $3,761 — a 42% increase.
+Extending to 7 years drops the payment but raises total interest to $3,761, a 42% increase.
 Higher rates amplify this: at 10% for 5 years, total interest is $5,496, more than double.
 Our calculator shows monthly payment, total interest, and total amount paid.

 Common pitfalls